Plum: Cultivation and uses

 As with many other members of the rose family, plum kernels contain cyanogenic glycosides, including amygdalin.
 Prune kernel oil is made from the fleshy inner part of the pit of the plum.
 Though not available commercially, the wood of plum trees is used by hobbyists and other private woodworkers for musical instruments, knife handles, inlays, and similar small projects.

 Production

-In 2019, global production of plums (data combined with sloes) was 12.6 million tonnes, led by China with 56% of the world total (table).
-Romania and Serbia were secondary producers.
+In 2023, world production of plums (data combined with sloes) was 12.5 million tonnes, led by China with 55% of the total, and Romania and Chile as the next largest producers (table).